Pankajsh3002/Sample-Superstore-Data-Analysis/README.md

 --Lexmark 422 is the highest-selling product at $59K.

-Corporate segment leads in sales at $410.84K, as shown in the funnel chart.
+--Corporate segment leads in sales at $410.84K, as shown in the funnel chart.

-Technology likely drives the highest profit, as visualized in the profit funnel.
+--Technology likely drives the highest profit, as visualized in the profit funnel.